 Karenna Oner is a young volunteer from Northern Virginia.
-At the moment, she is attending a bachelor’s degree in Political Science and English at the University of Pittsburgh, but she is also volunteering as English program coordinator at Paper Airplanes.
-We talked about the structure of the English program, what are the opportunities for students and alumni and why volunteering was so important to her.
-Her experience helped her find a new way of doing non-profit work and challenge her plans for the future.
+She is currently pursuing a bachelor’s degree in political science and English at the University of Pittsburgh while volunteering as an English program coordinator at Paper Airplanes (PA).
+We talked about the structure of the English program, what opportunities there are for students and alumni, and why volunteering is so important to her.
+Her experience helped her find a new way of doing nonprofit work and challenge her plans for the future.

 Why did you start volunteering?

-How are you finding working with the team?
+How do you like working with the team?

 "Something I think, specifically in this line of work on refugee education, is really unique!
-In a lot of other NGOs staff is not as diverse: people are homogenous and very similar.
+In a lot of other NGOs staff is not as diverse: People are homogenous and very similar.
 Not in Paper Airplanes!
-I think because of the specialization in refugee resettlement, the staff tends to be very diverse, speak several languages and be expert about different parts of the world and its conflict issues.
-There are people from America, Europe and other continents...
+I think because of the specialization in refugee resettlement, the staff tends to be very diverse, speak several languages, and be expert about different parts of the world and its conflict issues.
+There are people from North America, Europe, and other continents...
 The environment is so interesting!
 I had to learn how to interact with people from different cultures as not only students, but also co-workers and co-volunteers.
 That has been a really unique experience compared to others I had before."

 What is your role in the organization?